 Holy Week at Home

-Stripping of the Icons (all ages) 15-20 minutes
+Stripping of the Table: all ages, 15-20 minutes

 Stripping of the altar (removing all ornaments, linens, candles, plants, flowers, etc.) is an ancient custom of the Church.
 Congregations mark the way Christ’s life was stripped from him by stripping the altar of all signs of life and beauty during a special service This almost-bare worship space reminds us of the bareness of life without the hope of Christ that we have through His resurrection.

-This beautiful and powerful ceremony can also be practiced in the home, as our homes are also places of worship.
+- This beautiful and powerful ceremony can also be practiced in the home, as our homes are also places of worship.
 Materials needed: Bible or Prayer Book, storage box or bin, dark cloth, cleaning supplies.

-Family Foot Washing – Jesus washed the feet of his friends as an act of love, service, and preparation.
+Jesus washed the feet of his friends as an act of love, service, and preparation.
 Take turns washing one another’s feet as an act of love and service, in preparation for the journey you will take from Maundy Thursday to Easter morning.
+See more are here.

 Good Friday church services often end in total darkness, leaving worshipers to imagine their lives in the wake of the dark hours after Christ’s crucifixion.
 While functioning as a family in total darkness might not be practical, there is a way to practice living in darkness: go dark with your technology.